itofficeeu/ito-kty81-210-arduino-esp32/README.md

 C/C++ in the Arduino IDE

 Author: Andreas Chr.
-Dyhrberg @itoffice.eu
+Dyhrberg @ itoffice.eu

 Licens: This software may be distributed and modified under the terms of the GNU General Public License version 2 (GPL2) as published by the Free Software